lgatellier/hookbridge/README.md

   - The sent JSON body will contain a unique field `title`, containing the `source_name` field received in initial request

 ### Routes
-The routes.json file describes all the available routes in your gateway.
+The routes.json file describes all the available routes in your bridge.
 Each route has a name, and some input and output configuration parameters :
 - `auth_headers` : the HTTP headers used for clients authentication.
 You can define here, for example, an API token (often sent by the webhook emitters)
 - `input` : some rules and conditions to apply to all received requests.
 See **inputs**.
 - `output` : a list of webhooks to trigger when a valid (see **inputs**) request is received.
 See **outputs**.